rvolz/BicBucStriim/README.md

 * The "data" directory and its contents must be writeable for all.
 Depending on your method of unarchiving this might be already the case.
 However, in case you experience access error just use a terminal to correct this: `chmod -R ga+w data`.
 * BicBucStriim should now be working, start your web browser and navigate to `http://<address of your NAS>/bbs/`
 * A freshly installed BicBucStriim app will show you the admin section, where you will have tell the app where your Calibre library is located.
 Everything else is optional.
 Just have a look.
+* OPDS catalogs are availabe at http://.../bbs/opds/

 Requirements
 ------------
 * Apache web server with PHP 5.2+ and sqlite3 support
+* Optional: if mcrypt is available cookies will be encrypted

 License
 -------